-Every parent is of course delighted to see their child studying, especially for a big test or exam, as well they should be.
-But what many parents – and kids – do not realize is that often the way they are studying, however many hours they might sit at their desk ‘cramming’ if they are making certain fundamental study ‘mistakes’ they just won’t be getting the most out of their time or achieve the best results.
+Every parent is undoubtedly delighted to see their child studying, especially for a significant test or exam, and rightfully so.
+Many parents and kids may not realize that even if they spend many hours cramming at their desks, they may not be making the most of their time or achieving the best results if they make fundamental study mistakes.

 What is it that they are doing wrong, especially as it’s really hard to understand how any study of any kind can ever be wrong?
 Allow us to explain.